Fabian-Schneider01/virtual-piano/README.md

 ### How to run

-music mode: run begin.asm in RARS # play mode: run game.asm in RARS #
+music mode: run begin.asm in RARS

+game mode: run game.asm in RARS

 ## Files
 Describe the content of each file of your application: e.g.

-src/main.c   # Main file of program
+src/VirtualPiano.Java   # Main file of program

-src/main.asm # compiled version of main.c for RV32IM
+src/begin.asm # compiled version of main.c for RV32IM

-src/featureA.asm # A specific feature called in main
+src/game.asm # A specific feature called in main

-test/test1.asm - test9.asm # 9 unit tests for featureA
+test/saved.asm - test9.asm # 9 unit tests for featureA

 ## Test